awsdocs/aws-mobile-developer-guide/doc_source/auth-google-create-oauth-android-clientid.rst

          :scale: 85

 #.
-Use your your SHA-1 fingerprint to ensure that your apps APK are associated with your Google app.
+Use your SHA-1 fingerprint to ensure that your apps APK are associated with your Google app.
    See instructions at `Generate a key and keystore
    <https://developer.android.com/studio/publish/app-signing.html#generate-key>`__.